pfacouetey/energy_manager/README.md

 - **City Name (`USER_CITY_NAME`)**: The name of the city where the house is located.
 - **Expected Temperature (`USER_TEMPERATURE`)**: The desired indoor temperature the user wants to maintain.
 - **DPE Usage (`USER_DPE_USAGE`)**: A multiplication factor for the house's DPE (Diagnostic de Performance Énergétique).
+- **API key (`OPEN WEATHER MAP API KEY`)**: This key will be used by `energy_manger` to get all required information on the user's city coordinates and its weather.

+To get a valid `OPEN WEATHER MAP API KEY`, refer to this link :  [`One Call API 3.0`] (https://home.openweathermap.org/subscriptions/unauth_subscribe/onecall_30/base).
+It's a `Subscription Pay As You Call` which will only makes you pay when you get over a daily limit of 1000 API calls if you're subscribing as an individual.

 #### Optional Parameters